dalibo/emaj/docs/en/impactsAdmin.rst

 E-Maj is totally compatible with the use of the different PostgreSQL integrated physical replication modes (*WAL* archiving and *PITR*, asynchronous and synchronous *Streaming Replication*).
 Indeed, all E-Maj objects hosted in the instance are replicated like all other objects of the instance.

-However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on slave instances than on the master instance.
+However, because of the way PostgreSQL manages sequences, the sequences' current values may be a little forward on secondary instances than on the primary instance.
 For E-Maj, this may lightly overestimate the number of log rows in general statistics.
 But there is no consequence on the data integrity.

 Integrated logical replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starting with version 10, PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
-The *publication* object used in logical replication is quite close to the E-Maj tables group concept, except that a *publication* cannot contain sequences.
+The *publication* object used with the logical replication is quite close to the E-Maj tables group concept, except that a *publication* cannot contain sequences.

 **Replication of application tables managed by E-Maj**